DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 If you are interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for a single payment of £10,000 from the UK government.
 [Learn more about the international relocation payment](/non-uk-teachers/get-an-international-relocation-payment).

-## Apply for qualified teacher status (QTS)
+## English qualified teacher status (QTS)

 Qualified teacher status (QTS) is the professional status teachers in England gain at the end of their teacher training.
 Schools use QTS as a measure of teaching skills and experience, so you will find it much easier to get a teaching job in England if you have QTS.

 However, if you’re a qualified teacher from outside the UK, you can [work as a teacher in England for up to 4 years without QTS](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#qts-exemption-for-teachers-from-outside-the-uk).

 After that, you will need QTS to teach in many schools in England, although it is not a legal requirement in some types of school (for example, [academy schools, free schools and private schools](https://www.gov.uk/types-of-school)).

+### Applying for QTS

+Depending on where you qualified and the subject you teach, you may be able to use a new service to check if you meet the requirements for English QTS and apply.

+You will not have to pay a fee or undergo further training.
+However, you will have to meet strict requirements.
+These requirements are mandatory and must be met in full exactly as set out in [‘Awarding qualified teacher status to overseas teachers’](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

-It’s important to note that, even if you decide to apply for QTS, you will have to apply for your teaching job and your visa separately.
+It's important to note that an award of QTS does not lead to a teaching job or visa.
+You will need to apply for teaching jobs and visas separately.
+There are small number of schools in England that sponsor visas.

-### How to apply for QTS

-If you have a teaching qualification from the following countries and regions, you can [check if you meet the requirements for QTS and apply](https://apply-for-qts-in-england.education.gov.uk/eligibility/start):
+If you have a teaching qualification from the following countries and regions, you can check if you meet the requirements for QTS and apply:

 * Australia